omega8cc/boa/README.txt

-Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage, because most of the actively used code is opcode cached with APC.
+Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage, because most of the actively used code is opcode cached.

 With multi-install system you have to remember that all of them will use the same Nginx server, so you could break the system